Learning Design at Northampton

 S.H.E.D.
 (Sharing Higher Education Design) is an initiative run by the Learning Design team in collaboration with the Institute of Learning and Teaching and the Learning Technology team.
 It aims to support staff in designing effective learning opportunities, modules and programmes, and it does this in a number of ways:

-- the S.H.E.D. site.
+- the S.H.E.D. site on NILE.
 This site is designed to provide practical advice on getting ‘Waterside ready’, and to pull together examples of good practice directly from taught module sites, where staff have allowed us to do so.

 - the LearnTech blog.
 This blog is where we publish publicly-available case studies, as well as pieces about learning design and pedagogy.
 Here you’ll find summaries of approaches to learning and teaching, such as the flipped classroom and team-based learning.
 You’ll also find interviews with staff, who share their teaching practice and discuss what has been working for them.